euroargodev/VirtualFleet_recovery/README.md

 ## Working design of the procedure
 1. Given a specific float cycle to predict ``C``, we extract:
    - space/time position of the previous cycle ``C-1``,
-   - configuration parameters of the previous cycle ``C-1``, such as parking depth, profiling depth and cycling period using the EA API.
+   - configuration parameters of the previous cycle ``C-1``, such as parking depth, profiling depth and cycling period using the EA API (but these can be overwritten if necessary).

 2. We download the hourly CMEMS velocity fields for a large region around the previous cycle ``C-1`` coordinates